ѻý

 Understanding the Impact of Donor and Recipient Metabolic Variability on Blood Transfusion Outcomes

-Scientific Committee on Transfusion Medicine
+This session was developed by the Scientific Committee on Transfusion Medicine.

 Blood transfusion requires the donation of blood products from a diverse array of individuals with unique genetics and environmental inputs.
 This results in the quality and overall behavior of the blood products being less standardized and predictable, with direct consequences on transfused recipients.
 This session will focus on how recently recognized unique genetic and environmental backgrounds of both the blood donor and the transfusion recipient influence the outcomes of patients.
 Newly applied metabolic tools reveal metabolic variability in donors and recipients, shedding light on fundamental aspects of these differential responses of transfusion in patients, which could guide future strategies for more personalized and effective blood transfusions.